Castellers of London: Management

+Past presidents and Cap de Colla can be found in their official website.

 Performances

-Castellers of London do few performances a year, highlights being the one for St George's day (usually in Borough Market), one in July around their anniversary and their Christmas diada.
+Castellers of London do few performances a year, highlights being the one for St George's day (usually in Borough Market or Camden Market), one in July around their anniversary and their Christmas diada.
 They also perform every year together with other international colles in what is called International diada.

 Past performances and results can be found in their official website.

 The best performance so far was 6 October 2018 in the II International Diada in Tarragona, performing 4d6a, 5d6, i2d6 and 3d6a.